 What are Dental Implants?

-Can I Eat Normally After Getting Dental Implants?
+What Can I Eat After Getting Dental Implants?

 What’s it Like to Eat with Dentures vs. Implants?

-Eating with full-sized or mini dental implants is much different from what you may have experienced wearing dentures.
-Even the best-fitting dentures tend to slip, especially when you are eating foods that are difficult to chew.
-Once dentures slip, food can get caught underneath the appliance and irritate your gums.
+Even the best-fitting dentures will slip if you sneeze or make some other abrupt movement.
+Once dentures slip, food can get caught underneath and irritate your gums.
 The only way to remove these food particles is to brush or soak your dentures after eating.